bevingtona/RemoteLogger/v0.5_libraried/README.md

 ## Library add log:

+### Jun 19, 2024:
+- added documentation to RemoteLogger library for setting up the Arduino IDE (README)
+- full example code for OTT, Analite, ultrasonic

 ### Jun 17, 2024:
 - removed string parsing functionality from the library -- too many memory overflow issues
 - user needs to supply the RemoteLogger object with the following parameters: